Looking to connect your students with nature?

 We’ve got you covered!

-Nature Net aims to support your efforts to include outdoor, nature, and environmental education in your curricula with The New Nature Express grant program, which supports all kinds of nature learning experiences remote and in-person.
+Since the pandemic and in addition to transportation funding relief, Nature Net aims to support your efforts to include outdoor, nature, and environmental education in your curricula with The New Nature Express grant program.

 1. Fill out the application below – tell us about your innovative connection to nature exploration and learning

-2. Keep track of your spending using a simple form provided by us
+2. Keep track of your spending using this simple form

 4. Receive your payment and celebrate your success!
 Time spent in nature is good for everyone’s health and learning outcomes!